ahmedsam007/NanoJet/Tools/CHROME_WEB_STORE_SUBMISSION.md

 **Extension Name:**
 ```
-IDMMac Interceptor
+NanoJet Interceptor
 ```

 **Short Description (132 characters max):**
 ```
-Download videos and files using the IDMMac desktop app.
+Download videos and files using the NanoJet desktop app.
 Seamlessly intercepts downloads and sends them to your local app.
 ```

 **Detailed Description:**

 ```
-IDMMac Interceptor is a companion browser extension for the IDMMac desktop download manager application.
+NanoJet Interceptor is a companion browser extension for the NanoJet desktop download manager application.

 Features:
 • Automatically detect downloadable videos and media on web pages
 • One-click download button overlay on video elements
 • Right-click context menu for links and media files
-• Automatic download interception - send downloads to IDMMac app instead of browser
+• Automatic download interception - send downloads to NanoJet app instead of browser
 • Support for authenticated downloads with cookie forwarding
 • Works with YouTube, Facebook, Instagram, Twitter, and many other sites